Brent slides, U.S. crude holds flat on resilient dollar

 The fall in Brent came after the dollar reversed early losses to rise 0.24 percent against the euro EUR=, making dollar-priced commodities more expensive in the euro zone.

 The U.S. Commerce Department announced that new home sales jumped 7.8 percent to a seasonally-adjusted annual rate of 539,000 units last month, the highest since February 2008.
-Financial information services firm Markit said its U.S. Manufacturing Purchasing Managers' Index rose to its highest since October.
+Financial information services firm Markit announced that its U.S. Manufacturing Purchasing Managers' Index rose to its highest reading since October.

 "Today it seems as if the market's been catching its breath after reaching its six-year lows last week," Tradition Energy senior analyst Gene McGillian said.
 "The positive economic reports have helped."

-U.S. crude stocks, already at their highest in at least 80 years, were forecast to have risen for an 11th record-breaking week, an expanded Reuters survey showed Tuesday.
+U.S. crude stocks, already at their highest in at least 80 years, were forecast to have risen for an 11th record-breaking week, a preliminary Reuters survey showed.

-In the week to March 13, U.S. crude stocks rose nearly three times as much as expected, according to U.S. Energy Information Administration data.
+In the week to March 13, U.S. crude stocks rose nearly three times as much as expected.

-Late on Tuesday, the industry group American Petroleum Institute (API) released data showing U.S. crude stocks rose 4.8 million barrels last week, with gasoline and distillate inventories falling.
-[API/S]

-The U.S. Energy Information Administration's inventory report is due at 10:30 a.m.
-EDT on Wednesday.

-The Chinese data followed comments from OPEC kingpin Saudi Arabia that it is pumping around 10 million barrels per day (bpd) of crude, close to an all-time high and some 350,000 bpd above the February output it reported to OPEC.
+The Chinese data followed comments from OPEC kingpin Saudi Arabia that it is pumping around 10 million barrels of crude per day, close to an all-time high and some 350,000 barrels per day above the figure it gave OPEC for its February output.

-BP lifted its force majeure on oil loadings from Angola's Saturno stream, which typically exports about 150,000 bpd.
-The suspension in operations began on March 16 when power was cut off to some fields.
+BP lifted its force majeure on oil loadings from Angola's Saturno stream, which typically exports about 150,000 barrels per day.
+The suspension in operations began on March 16 when a power loss at an offshore facility cut off power to some fields in Angola.

-(Additional reporting by Robert Gibbons in New York, David Sheppard in London and Henning Gloystein in Singapore; Editing by Dale Hudson, Pravin Char, David Evans, David Gregorio and Diane Craft)
+(Additional reporting by David Sheppard in London and Henning Gloystein in Singapore; Editing by Dale Hudson, Pravin Char, David Evans, David Gregorio and Diane Craft)